This is almost always the final step to diagnose a bone or soft tissue tumor and not the first.

 - But frozen section has its limitations such as limited time and section for reporting.

-- In case of core needle biopsy, the procedure is done on an outpatient basis or Operating room as required.
+- In case of core needle, the procedure is done on an outpatient basis or Operating room as required.

 - Adequate local anesthesia is provided in the form of lidocaine prior to biopsy.
 Oral analgesics for 3 days are sufficient to alleviate pain.